applicdev/booklet/README.md

 ## Getting Started

 A full documentation will be available at a later date.
-Currently, the interface is:
+The experimental interface consists of:

 <!--
 See our [documentation](https://applic.dev/reader/manual/getting-started) for more details –